margot95/mini-NLP-tasks-python-/README.md

 files:
-"prints.png" to see the consele after running the code "parse tree" to see the nltk parse tree
+"prints.png" to see the consele after running the code <br />
+"parse tree" to see the nltk parse tree